rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 Select the program with the `Browse` button on the Options panel.
 Note, for downloaded programs, Windows sometimes sets a `Block` flag.
 Before you run it the first time, you can right-click the executable and select `Properties`.
 If it is blocked, there should be an option on the General Tab to `Unblock` it.

 For PowerShell programs, `*.ps1` and `*.snp`, you may need to change your security settings.
-You can do so by opening a PowerShell command prompt.
-Then issue the command `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`.
-Here is a Microsoft [<ins>**link**</ins>](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.5) with some details.
-If you're not an expert on such matters, you might want to run it by your IT department first.
+You can do so by opening a PowerShell command prompt as an Administrator.
+Then issue the command `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine`.
+I was told this has 'security implications'.
+Presumably *negative* implications.
+You might want to work with your IT department to see if there is a safer way.

 If you are writing your own program, be aware several interoperability rules apply.
 See [<ins>**HousekeeperExternalPrograms**</ins>](https://github.com/rmcanany/HousekeeperExternalPrograms#readme) for details and examples.